hbkworld/streaming-spec/dimensions.md

 - The Frequency is equidistant, there is an absolute start value when the frequency sweep begins.
 - The amplitude is non-equidistant, hence each Point carries the absolute amplitude only
-- Each spectrum consists 1024 points
+- Every dimension consists 1024 points to describe a complete spectrum
 - The time is non-equidistant.
 Each complete spectrum has one time stamp.

 ~~~~ {.javascript}